shedaoo878/2024-CS151-07-CourseSystem/README.md

 ![cs151diagram](https://github.com/user-attachments/assets/e3a2735e-984f-4f4c-8eee-a96b18aeabfe)

 Class Descriptions

-Department
+Department:

 This class represents an academic department, containing courses, students, and professors.
 It provides methods for adding and managing courses and students.

-Course
+Course:

 The Course class represents an academic course, detailing attributes such as course title, credits, and the associated department.

-Student
+Student:

 This class simulates student profiles, including attributes like name, student ID, and enrolled courses.
 It manages course enrollment and student-specific functionalities.

-Professor
+Professor:

 The Professor class represents faculty members, including their names, subjects taught, and the department they belong to.
 It allows professors to interact with the courses and students in their department.

-User Interface
+User Interface:

 Users interact with the system via a command-line interface, where they can select options to view department info, enroll in courses, and manage student records.

-Main Function Test Cases
+Main Function Test Cases:
-Start the program and view department info.
+1.Start the program and view department info.
-Add a new course to the department.
+2.Add a new course to the department.
-Enroll a student in a course and verify enrollment.
+3.Enroll a student in a course and verify enrollment.
-Add a professor and ensure they are linked to the correct department.
+4.Add a professor and ensure they are linked to the correct department.
-Remove a student and verify their removal from the department.
+5.Remove a student and verify their removal from the department.